aryanap07/neuralfabric/CONTRIBUTING.md

 # Contributing to NeuralFabric

-Thank you for your interest in contributing to NeuralFabric.
+Thank you for your interest in NeuralFabric.

-NeuralFabric is built around a simple idea: understand machine learning by implementing its foundations from scratch.
-Contributions that improve the codebase, strengthen the framework, improve performance, expand test coverage, or make the project easier to use are welcome.
+NeuralFabric is an open-source machine learning framework built from first principles.
+Contributions that improve the core framework, add well-designed algorithms, strengthen tests, improve performance, or make the project easier to understand and use are welcome.

 ## Getting Started

-Fork the repository, then clone your fork locally:
+Fork the repository and clone your fork:

 ```bash
 git clone https://github.com/<your-username>/neuralfabric.git